 Because socialization is so important, scholars in various fields have tried to understand how and why it occurs, with different scholars looking at different aspects of the process.
 Their efforts mostly focus on infancy, childhood, and adolescence, which are the critical years for socialization, but some have also looked at how socialization continues through the life course.
-Let's examine some of the major theories of socialization, which are summarized in <a href="Table 3.1" Theory Snapshot".
+Let's examine some of the major theories of socialization, which are summarized in .

-Table 3.1 Theory Snapshot
+Table 4.1 Theory Snapshot